janclemenslab/pyGLMHMM/README.md

     num_filter_bins : int, defaults to 30.
         The sampling frequency of feedback cues.
     num_steps : int, defaults to 1.
-        The number of steps in m-step of EM algorithm.
+        The number of steps in M-step of EM algorithm. filter_offset : int, defaults to 1.
+        ...
     init_loglik : float, defaults to -1e7.
         The initial log likelihood.
     smooth_lambda : float, defaults to 1.